-Mr. Seeber counsels clients on a range of business disputes including matters involving insurance coverage, breach of contract, breach of fiduciary duty, unfair and deceptive trade practices, usurpation of corporate opportunities, trade secrets, discrimination and non-compete agreements.
+Kurt counsels clients on a range of business disputes, including matters involving insurance coverage, breach of contract, breach of fiduciary duty, unfair and deceptive trade practices, usurpation of corporate opportunities, trade secrets, discrimination and non-compete agreements.
 He represents businesses in internal investigations and compliance, including matters arising under the Foreign Corrupt Practices Act, complex occupational disease and product liability matters and has extensive experience litigating multi-party cases and managing and coordinating e-discovery.

-In addition, Mr. Seeber regularly handles employment matters including issues arising under ADA, ADAA, FMLA, USERRA, ADEA, FLSA, REDA, OSHA, Title VII, unemployment, and the Workers’ Compensation Act.
-He also has experience responding to EEOC and/or state agency administrative complaints and advising senior management and human resources departments on a wide range of human resources and organizational issues, including hiring, retention, discipline, termination of employees, leaves of absence and accommodations, discrimination, harassment, and Covid Protocols.
+In addition, Kurt regularly handles employment matters, including issues arising under ADA, ADAA, FMLA, USERRA, ADEA, FLSA, REDA, OSHA and Title VII.
+He also has experience responding to EEOC and/or state agency administrative complaints and advising senior management and human resources departments on a wide range of human resources and organizational issues, including hiring, retention, discipline, termination of employees, leaves of absence and accommodations, discrimination, harassment and Covid Protocols.